-The amount of wax you choose to use is completely your choice dependant on what wax you are using and the size of the wax bowl however a good rule of thumb is around 2 cubes of one of our wax melt snap bars.
+The amount of wax you choose to use is completely your choice dependent on what wax you are using and the size of the wax bowl however a good rule of thumb is around 2 cubes of one of our wax melt snap bars.

 There is a common misconception that the more wax that is used the stronger a scent will be.
 This is actually quite often the opposite and by using too much wax the smell isn't as strong or doesn't travel as far.
 The reason for this is that the heat cannot penetrate the wax pool enough to "throw" the scent.
 A thin layer of melted wax covering the surface of the entire dish is ideal.

 So you've got yourself a snazzy new warmer, you've found the right size wax and have loved the scent of amazing wax wafting around your home for a few days and now the scent has gone and your left with melted unscented wax, so now what?